Why Maryland is the favored jurisdiction for forming REITs

 Recent research by the National Association of Real Estate Investment Trusts lists more than 200 publicly traded real estate investment trusts (REITs).
 Approximately 75% of these REITs are formed as corporations under the Maryland General Corporation Law or as trusts under Maryland REIT law.

-In this recorded webinar, we’ll address the background and history of the pre-eminence of Maryland law and its principal advantages for REITs, many of them unique to Maryland.
+This recorded webinar we’ll address the background and history of the pre-eminence of Maryland law and its principal advantages for REITs, many of them unique to Maryland.
 We will also review and discuss recent Maryland statutes and decided cases affecting REITs.
+Among the topics:

 - Absence of any franchise tax in Maryland